 Take a look at Pipcorn’s style.

-They use bold colors on their packaging design and the simplicity gives it a brand-focused look and feel.
+They use bold colors in their packaging design, and the simplicity gives it a brand-focused look and feel.

 There Are 2 Styles For E-commerce Product Photos

 In the previous samples, you saw a quick look at the two styles for creating product photos.
 Let’s dig a little deeper.